Dinosaur-Park/heyelb/README.md

   1. setup yum repo on all servers and nodes, it have to include all CentOS 7.9 packages and docker

-  2. setup passwordless login between management server and workers on management server
+  2. setup passwordless login between management server and all workers nodes on management server

      * ssh-copy-id worker_node_ip